nasa/WellClear/docs/index.md

 ```

 ## Aircraft Contributing to Bands
-Bands that are in the current path of the ownship are called {\em
+Bands that are in the current path of the ownship are called
-conflict bands}.
+conflict bands.
 Conflict bands simultaneously  appear for all type of
 maneuvers, e.g., horizontal direction, horizontal speed, vertical
 speed, and altitude.
 The list of aircraft contributing to conflict
 bands for a particular alert level can be obtained as follows: